snohio/mealkit/docs/README.md

 Other things we are going to learn in this workshop are:

 * Integrating Compliance Profiles into cookbooks and use the Compliance Phase.
-This eliminates the need to have profiles stored in other places and us tokens to access those.
+This eliminates the need to have profiles stored in other places and use tokens to access those.
 * Looking at output in Automate - Infrastructure and Compliance

 Due to time constraints, we are only going to use the Ubuntu 20.04 content, but adding additional content and guarding for different platforms is relatively easy and repeatable.